quacksouls/aurora/doc/piscean-and-ogre.md

+---
-# The Piscean and the Ogre
+title: The Piscean and the Ogre
+---

 The skill tree of each ally should now be expanded to include level three of each skill.
 Each level three skill requires two skill points to unlock.
 Use